kyma-project/kyma/docs/headless-cms/docs/02-01-headless-cms.md

 - **DocsTopic custom resource** (CR) orchestrates the creation of multiple Asset CRs for a specific documentation topic in a given Namespace.
 It has a cluster-wide counterpart called **ClusterDocsTopic CR**.

-- **DocsTopic Controller** creates the Asset custom resources (CRs) based on the DocsTopic CR definition.
+- **DocsTopic Controller** creates Asset custom resources (CRs) based on the DocsTopic CR definition.
 If the DocsTopic CR defines two sources of documentation topics, such as `asyncapi` and `markdown`, the DocsTopic Controller creates two Asset CRs.
 The DocsTopic Controller also monitors the status of the Asset CR and updates the status of the DocsTopic CR accordingly.

 ## Headless CMS flow